Outer functors and a general operadic framework: The full subcategory

-\begin{rem} \ \begin{enumerate} \item The condition on the pair $(\opd, \mu)$ in Theorem \ref{thm:right_Leibniz} is internal to the operad $\opd$. \item If the hypotheses of Theorem \ref{thm:right_Leibniz} are satisfied, then $\mu$ itself must satisfy the right Leibniz condition.
-Written `multiplicatively', this is the familiar $ (xy) z = (xz) y + x (yz). $ The pair $(\opd, \mu \in \opd (2))$ is then equivalent to a morphism of operads $\leib \rightarrow \opd$, together with the right Leibniz for the elements of $\opd$ not in the image. \item Theorem \ref{thm:right_Leibniz} does not require that the operad $\opd$ is reduced.
-As usual, the right Leibniz condition gives a vanishing condition for the appropriate composition of $\mu$ with operations of $\opd (0)$. \end{enumerate} \end{rem}
+\begin{rem} If the hypotheses of Lemma \ref{lem:centrality_Leibniz} are satisfied, then $\mu$ itself must satisfy the right Leibniz condition.
+Written multiplicatively, this is the familiar $ (xy) z = (xz) y + x (yz). $ The pair $(\opd, \mu \in \opd (2))$ is then equivalent to a morphism of operads $\leib \rightarrow \opd$ (where $\leib$ is the operad encoding right Leibniz algebras), together with the right Leibniz condition for the elements of $\opd$ not in the image. \end{rem}